 Long Calls (Buying Calls)

 A long call involves buying a call option, granting the right to purchase an underlying asset at a set price before or on a specific date.
-It's used by investors to profit from potential asset value increases without owning it.
+It's used by investors seeking to potentially profit from the underlying asset value increasing without owning it.
+Be mindful, options are considered high risk investments due to their complex nature.

 Written by